AdamMutimer/postwhite/README.md

 Additional trusted mailers are added to the script from time to time, so check back periodically for new versions, or "Watch" this repo to receive update notifications.

 ## Hosts that Don't Publish their Outbound Mailers via SPF Records
 Because Postwhite relies on published SPF records to build its whitelist, mailers who refuse to publish outbound mailer IP addresses via SPF are problematic.
-The largest such host is Yahoo!, which is dealt with separately (see below).
+The largest such host is VerizonMedia!, which is dealt with separately (see below).
 For smaller mailhosts without SPF-published mailer lists, the included `query_host_ovh` file is a working example of a script that queries a range of hostnames for a specific mailer (`mail-out.ovh.net` in the included example), collects valid IP addresses, and includes them in a custom whitelist.
 The new custom whitelist may then be included in as an additional entry in your Postfix's `postscreen_access_list` parameter (see **Usage** above).
 An example of the `query_host_ovh` file's output is included in the `/examples/` folder as `postscreen_ovh_whitelist.cidr`.

 To create additional customized query scripts for mailers that don't publish outbound IPs via SPF, copy the example `query_host_ovh` file to a new unique filename, edit the script's mailhost and numerical range values as required, set a unique output file (`/etc/postfix/postscreen_*_whitelist.cidr`), include the output file in Postfix's `postscreen_access_list` parameter, then configure cron to run the new query script periodically.

 Depending on the size of the range you wish to query, this script could take a long time to complete.
 I recommend testing on a small fraction of the mailhost's range before pushing the script to a production environment.

-## Yahoo!
-Hosts
+## VerizonMedia Hosts - (Verizon/AOL/Yahoo)
-As mentioned in the **Known Issues**, Yahoo!'s SPF record doesn't support queries to expose their netblocks, and therefore a dynamic list of Yahoo mailers can't be built.
-However, Yahoo! does publish a list of outbound mailer IP addresses at https://help.yahoo.com/kb/SLN23997.html.
+VerizonMedia's SPF record doesn't support queries to expose their netblocks, and therefore a dynamic list of VerizonMedia mailers can't be built.
+However, VerizonMedia! does publish a list of outbound mailer IP addresses at https://postmaster.verizonmedia.com/mail-server.

-A list of Yahoo! outbound IP addresses, based on the linked knowledgebase article and formatted for Postwhite, is included as ```yahoo_static_hosts.txt```.
+A list of VerizonMedia! outbound IP addresses, based on the linked knowledgebase article and formatted for Postwhite, is included as ```verizonmedia_static_hosts.txt```.
 By default, the contents of this file are added to the final whitelist.
-To disable the Yahoo!
-IPs from being included in your whitelist, set the ```include_yahoo``` configuration option in ```/etc/postwhite.conf``` to ```include_yahoo="no"```.
+To disable the VerizonMedia!
+IPs from being included in your whitelist, set the ```include_verizonmedia``` configuration option in ```/etc/postwhite.conf``` to ```include_verizonmedia="no"```.

-The ```yahoo_static_hosts.txt``` file can be periodically updated by running the ```scrape_yahoo``` script, which requires either **Wget** or **cURL** (included on most systems).
-The ```scrape_yahoo``` script reads the Postwhite config file for the location to write the updated list of Yahoo! oubound IP addresses.
-Run the ```scrape_yahoo``` script periodically via cron (I recommend no more than weekly) to automatically update the list of Yahoo!
+The ```verizonmedia_static_hosts.txt``` file can be periodically updated by running the ```scrape_verizonmedia``` script, which requires either **Wget** or **cURL** (included on most systems).
+The ```scrape_verizonmedia``` script reads the Postwhite config file for the location to write the updated list of VerizonMedia! oubound IP addresses.
+Run the ```scrape_verizonmedia``` script periodically via cron (I recommend no more than weekly) to automatically update the list of VerizonMedia!
 IPs used by Postwhite.

 ## Blacklisting
 To enable blacklisting, set ```enable_blacklist=yes``` and then list blacklisted hosts in ```blacklist_hosts```.
 Please refer to the blacklisting warning above.
 Blacklisting is not the primary purpose of Postwhite, and most users will never need to turn it on.